-- Visit the ward as much as your friend or family member would like you to while being respectful of other patients and staff. - Participate in care as appropriate for your friend or family member. - Share your experience.
+- Visit the ward as much as your partner, friend, or family member would like you to while being respectful of other patients and staff. - Participate in care as appropriate for your partner, friend or family member. - Share your experience.

-If you require further information, please speak to the nurse in charge of the ward you are in.
+If you require further information, please speak to the midwife in charge of the ward you are in.

-Dr June Brown Executive Nurse Director
+Dr June Brown

+Executive Nurse Director